 Other limitations of robotic welding:

-• Connectivity challenges, lack of inter-connectable standards
+- Connectivity issues include a lack of inter-connectable standards.

-• Replaces human labor
+- Replaces human labor.

 Robotic Welding Processes